beaconsproject/dc-applications/README.md

-# dc-mapping-code
+# dc-applications

-Code associated with disturbance and connectivity mapping project (dc-mapping repository)
+Analysis and applications using disturbance mapping productions from dc-mapping repository.